-If you are after a quick understanding of the key points of any section then the definition and principles will provide an overview - you can download an Executive Summary containing just these sections from our website.
+If you are after a quick understanding of the key points of any section then the definition and principles will provide an overview.

 The guidance sections provide examples of how the requirements might be complied with.
 We will add to or amend these over time where we consider there may be a benefit following the identification of specific circumstances or requests for advice.